openemr/openemr-devops/kubernetes/README.md

 # Overview
 OpenEMR Kubernetes orchestration.
-Creates 2 instances of OpenEMR with 1 instance of MariaDB, Redis, and phpMyAdmin.
+Orchestration included OpenEMR, MariaDB, Redis, and phpMyAdmin.
+3 deployment replications of OpenEMR are created.
+2 statefulset replications of MariaDB (1 primary/master with 1 replica/slave) are created.
+In addition to 1 deployment instance of Redis and phpMyAdmin.
 Would not consider it production quality, but will be a good working, starting point, and hopefully open the door to a myriad of other kubernetes based solutions.
 Note this is supported by 6.0.0 and higher dockers.
 If wish to use the most recent development codebase, then can change from openemr/openemr:7.0.0 to openemr/openemr:flex in the openemr/deployment.yaml script (note this will take much longer to start up (probably at least 10 minutes and up to 90 minutes) and is more cpu intensive since each instance of OpenEMR will download codebase and build separately).

 (Quick note: Development in progress, minikube or kind not required for deployment. :8080 for http, :8090 for https, grab the NodePort for phpmyadmin)